Weaving the Park

 Weaving the Park Workshop 3

-In our final workshop, participants are invited to bring an heirloom that connects them to place, land, and kin and learn from Rosalena on how to 3D scan their object into a digital file.
-Artist and poet Solange Aguilar will guide participants to articulate narratives around their heirloom in a poetry and prose workshop.
-These activities are aimed to situate participants as future ancestors, and reflect on what objects and stories they would like to preserve for future generations.
+In the final workshop, participants were invited to bring an heirloom that connects them to place, land, and kin and learn from Rosalena on how to 3D scan their object into a digital file.
+Artist and poet Solange Aguilar guided participants to articulate narratives around their heirloom in a poetry and prose workshop.
+These activities aim to situate participants as future ancestors, and reflect on what objects and stories they would like to preserve for future generations.

 Workshop Facilitator